Attendance

 A child arriving late after the register has closed should report to the main office.
 If they are unaccompanied by an adult they should have a note explaining why they are late.

-Attendance and absence is robustly monitored by the academy.
+Attendance and absence is robustly monitored by the school.
 Frequent unauthorised absence may be referred to the Educational Welfare Officer who has responsibility to enforce academy attendance, and will, if necessary, take court action.
 Legal proceedings may be brought in cases of irregular, unauthorised attendance defined as follows:

 Punctuality